ChesterSng/TISC2022/Challenge 4B.md

 }
 ```

 We have to attach this instance profile to the instance so that we can have the `ec2-agent-role` for the instance.
+Also, we need to be able to control the EC2 instance once we spawn it.
+An easy way will be to spawn a reverse shell once the instance is deployed.
+For this, we need a public IP (I spawned my own ec2 instance on my own personal AWS account) and then enter a a pretty basic reverse shell bash script into the `user_data` field of the ec2 instance.

 ```python
 import boto3